How to Grow an Email List as a Musician

 Grow the list over time

 Treat list growth as ongoing.
 Run an occasional giveaway, collaborate with another artist and cross-promote signups, and mention your list when you release new music.
 Tie it into your music marketing strategies so every campaign feeds the list.
+Your most engaged subscribers are also the people most likely to help you get more streams on Spotify the moment a track goes live.
 And keep your list clean — remove people who never open after a long time, which improves deliverability for everyone else.

 Frequently asked questions